 Denise Scarboro: Geo Rep/Joint Base Lewis-McCord, Washington – Denise Scarboro is a retired US Army Chief Warrant Officer 5 with over 37 years of service.
 She began in the Army as a Military Policeman and then a Criminal Investigator and later a Polygraph Examiner.
 When she was transferred to (then) Ft Lewis, WA, she decided to leave the active Army and spent the next 18 years as a Reserve US Army Soldier.
 During that time, she also worked as a City of Puyallup Washington Police Officer.
 The attacks on September 11 caused her to reactive into full time service with the US Army.
 After retiring, she returned to the Puyallup area where she has since obtained her Master’s Degree in Christian Leadership and works as a Pastor’s aide in her church.
 She volunteers at the USO and as a Geo Rep/Camp Lewis for the Friends of the Army Women’s Museum Association.

-Amanda Strickland: Geo Rep/Anniston, Alabama – Amanda grew up a Military Brat with her mother, a retired Navy Chief.
-In 2009, she completed her undergrad at Sweet Briar College in Archaeology and History and began working in the Army Museum System.
+Amanda Strickland: Geo Rep/ Amanda grew up a Military Brat with her mother, a retired Navy Chief.
+She completed her undergrad at Sweet Briar College in Archaeology and History and began working in the Army Museum System.
 In 2014, she completed her Master’s degree in history.
-She has worked for Army museums at Fort Monroe and Fort Lee, VA, and is currently a GS employee working as a Museum Curator at the Army Museum Support Center in Anniston, AL.
+She has worked for Army museums at Fort Monroe, Redstone Arsenal, AL and Fort Lee, VA.

-Gail Taylor-Black: Geo Rep/Fort Lee and Blackstone, Virginia – Gail is a retired Army Sergeant First Class and is married to a retired Army NCO.
+Gail Taylor-Black: Geo Rep/Virginia – Gail is a retired Army Sergeant First Class and is married to a retired Army NCO.
 Upon separating from active duty in May 2000, Gail served in the Virginia Army National Guard for 14 years and was highly decorated during her career.
 Gail worked in the Nottoway County High School as a substitute teacher.
-Her current position is as a Citizen Soldier for Life Counselor with the Virginia Army National Guard.
-She is a member of the VA Purple Diamonds and is active in several veteran’s groups and is involved in church and community activities.
-Gail is a loving mother and grandmother and resides with her husband, Clifton and their black lab, Shadow in Blackstone, Virginia.
+Her current position is as a Citizen Soldier For Life Counselor with the Virginia Army National Guard.
+She is a member of the VA Purple Diamonds and is active in several veterans groups and is involved in church and community activities.